ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 # [fit] hand-built CouchDB + Spidermonkey
 # [fit] bash scripts to deploy

 ^ Everything was hand-built.
 10 special snowflake servers.

----

-# [fit] Twitter tells us
-# [fit] when we're down

-^ This is when I arrive.
+This is when I arrive.
 PagerDuty account: first thing I did.
 Nagios all hooked up & monitoring basic host health.
 10 hosts total.

 ---

-# [fit] Re-architecture 2
-# [fit] Many couchdbs
+# [fit] step 3: monitoring

-^ Separate writes from reads.
-Separate out replication.

----

-# [fit] General lesson #2
+# [fit] PagerDuty tells us about problems
-# [fit] understand your db deeply
+# [fit] Not Twitter.

-^ The stabilization phase happened because we finally understood it.
-We became aware that networking flickers caused couchdb replication to break, and so we could tune the retries AND write a fall-back heal script.
+^ Nagios is a horror but it's state of the art, apparently, and it is solid enough to monitor your other monitoring systems.

 ---